MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/contentunderstanding/set-up-content-understanding.md

    > [!Note]
    > Rimuovere un sito dopo che l’opzione è stata inclusa, non influisce sui modelli esistenti applicati alle raccolte del sito o sulla possibilità di applicare modelli di analisi dei documenti a una raccolta.

-5. Nella pagina **Creare un centro contenuti** , è possibile creare un sito del centro contenuti di SharePoint in cui gli utenti possono creare e gestire i modelli di analisi dei documenti.
+5. Nella pagina **Creare un centro contenuti**, è possibile creare un sito del centro contenuti di SharePoint in cui gli utenti possono creare e gestire i modelli di analisi dei documenti.

-    1. Per **Nome del sito** , digitare il nome che si desidera assegnare al sito del centro contenuti.
+    1. Per **Nome del sito**, digitare il nome che si desidera assegnare al sito del centro contenuti.

-    1. L’ **Indirizzo del sito** mostrerà l'URL del sito in base a ciò che è stato selezionato per il nome del sito.
-Per modificarlo, fare clic su **Modifica**.
+    1. The **Site address** will show the URL for your site, based on what you selected for the site name.
+If you want to change it, click **Edit**.

        > [!div class="mx-imgBorder"]
        > ![Creare un centro contenuti](../media/content-understanding/admin-cu-create-cc.png)</br>

        Selezionare **Avanti**.

-6. Nella pagina **Verificare e completare** , è possibile esaminare l'impostazione selezionata e scegliere se apportare modifiche.
-Al termine, selezionare **Attiva**.
+6. On the **Review and finish** page, you can look at your selected setting and choose to make changes.
+If you are satisfied with your selections, select **Activate**.

 7. Nella pagina di conferma, fare clic su **Fine**.

-8. Si verrà indirizzati nuovamente alla pagina **Comprensione dei contenuti automatica**.
-In questa pagina è possibile selezionare **Gestisci** per modificare le impostazioni di configurazione.
+8. You'll be returned to your **Automate content understanding** page.
+From this page, you can select **Manage** to make any changes to your configuration settings.

 ## <a name="assign-licenses"></a>Assegnazione delle licenze